tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/SDK integration/Payments-SDK-Argentina.md

 	$response->transactionResponse->responseMessage;

 }
 ```
 {{< /tab >}}
 {{< /tabs >}}

 ### Capture
 Use this method to perform the **Capture** step of a two-step flow.
-In this step, you capture the funds previously [Authorized]({{< ref "payments-api-argentina.md#authorization" >}}) to transfer them to your PayU account.
+In this step, you capture the funds previously [Authorized]({{< ref "payments-sdk-argentina.md#authorization" >}}) to transfer them to your PayU account.

 #### Considerations
 Take into account the following considerations for capture.
 * The maximum time to capture an approved transaction is 14 days.
 After this time, the transaction is auto voided.
 * Only the parameters displayed in the request body are mandatory to invoke a Capture transaction.
 Recall that the order and transaction ids must meet with a currently authorized transaction.

-The following examples shows how to call the method for this transaction type according to the programming language.
+The following examples show how to call the method for this transaction type according to the programming language.

 {{< tabs tabTotal="2" tabID="3" tabName1="Java" tabName2="PHP" >}}
 {{< tab tabNum="1" >}}